-Students who miss a test, or who are late in submitting the essay proposal or the essay for other reasons, such as family or other personal reasons, should request their College Registrar to email the instructor.
+Students who miss the test or are late in submitting an assignment for other reasons, such as family or other personal reasons, should request their College Registrar to email the instructor.

 College registrars are very experienced, very discreet, and there to help you.
 The registrar will assess your situation and send an email to your instructor with their recommendations.
 The registrar does not normally tell the instructor what the problem is, since your privacy should be respected.
 DO NOT approach the instructor, who is not qualified to assess your situation.